All Episodes

 I think the other reason why North Florida is going to be fascinating to watch tonight is because it's going to give us a sense of what's ahead in March.

-Well, this primary does move to the Deep South States because as you know, Chuck, a lot of those counties in the panhandle in North Florida, the Cracker Counties more resemble Georgia and Alabama than that they do Florida.
+When this primary does move to the deep south states, as you know, Chuck, a lot of those counties in the panhandle in North Florida, the cracker counties, more resemble Georgia and Alabama than they do Florida.

 So it's going to be interesting to see if Romney can really show some signs of strength in and around places like Pensacola, Panama City, Tallahassee, and Jacksonville.

-Now I remember a guy named George Allen, who the Washington Post ran out of politics because he called a provocateur from the enemy camp at a press conference Makaka.
+Now, I remember a guy named George Allen who the Washington Post ran out of politics because he called a provocateur from the enemy camp at a press conference maca, which, if you go to the Oxford English Dictionary, you cannot find maca.

 It ain't there.